 Distance cycled: 52km

-Most of the trip is done on smaller roads, but when we did have to take the highway, it was never fun.
-And on this day the last 15km or so into town were along the Castlereagh Highway with little to no shoulder.
+Most of the trip is done on smaller roads, but when we took the highway, it was never fun.
+And on this day, the last 15km or so into town were along the Castlereagh Highway with little to no shoulder.
 So we threw on the high vis, tucked in behind each other, and rode single file, very aware of the cars and trucks pounding past.

 Riding into town, we passed a horse stud where a group of horses galloped alongside us as we cycled past.
-So we did what every good Aussie does… belted out our unofficial national anthem Horses by Daryl Braithwaite.
+So we did what every good Aussie would do – belted out our unofficial national anthem Horses by Daryl Braithwaite.

 Day 3 – Mendooran to Ballimore